openglbook/openglbook.com/_includes/chapter-4-content.md

   <strong>FYI: Geometrical Concepts</strong>
   <p>
-    When we speak of the viewing frustum and the normalized device coordinates cube, it’s important to note that we don’t generate actual geometry for these shapes.
+    When we speak of the viewing frustum and the normalized device coordinates cube, it's important to note that we don't generate actual geometry for these shapes.
 The planes of the frustum and the sides of the cube simply represent minimum and maximum boundaries for the vertices.
   </p>
 </div>

-In most cases, you don’t have to know the specifics of the projection matrix since the implementation rarely ever changes: simply define the code once and copy it into all of your projects.
-Until the OpenGL 3 version branch, the generation of the perspective projection matrix was part of OpenGL through the `glFrustum` function or GLU’s `gluPerspective`.
+In most cases, you don't have to know the specifics of the projection matrix since the implementation rarely ever changes: simply define the code once and copy it into all of your projects.
+Until the OpenGL 3 version branch, the generation of the perspective projection matrix was part of OpenGL through the `glFrustum` function or GLU's `gluPerspective`.

 To apply perspective projection transformations, we use the following matrix: